Envirometrix/PredictiveSoilMapping/02-Software.md

 <p class="caption">(\#fig:eberg-hydroflow-preview-3d)Hydrological flow accummulation map based on the Ebergotzen DEM derived using WhiteboxTools.</p>
 </div>

 This produces a number of maps, from which the hydrological flow accumulation map is usually the most useful.
-It is highly recommended that, before running analysis on large DEM's using WhiteboxTools and/or SAGA GIS, you test functionality using smaller data sets i.e. either a subset of the original data or using a DEM at very coarse resolutions (so that width and height of a DEM are only few hundred pixels).
+It is highly recommended that, before running analysis on large DEM's using WhiteboxTools and/or SAGA GIS, you test functionality using smaller data sets i.e. either a subset of the original data or using a DEM at very coarse resolution (so that width and height of a DEM are only few hundred pixels).
 Also note that WhiteboxTools do not presently work with GeoTIFs that use the `COMPRESS=DEFLATE` creation options.

 ## RStudio {#Rstudio}

 RStudio is, in principle, the main R scripting environment and can be used to control all other software used in this tutorial.
 A more detailed RStudio tutorial is available at: [RStudio — Online Learning](http://www.rstudio.com/resources/training/online-learning/).
 Consider also following some spatial data tutorials e.g. by James Cheshire (http://spatial.ly/r/).
-Below is an example of RStudio session with R editor on right and R console on left.
+Below is an example of an RStudio session with R editor on right and R console on left.

 <div class="figure" style="text-align: center">
 <img src="figures/rstudio_example.png" alt="RStudio is a commonly used R editor written in C++." width="100%" />